 1. Hop on Hop Off Monaco Bus Tour

-A great way to get an overview of the area is by taking a Hop on Hop off Bus Tour of Monaco.
-With a one-day pass, you can easily go to all 12 stops in Monaco.
+A great way to get an overview of the area is by taking a hop-on hop-off Bus Tour of Monaco.

 2. Prince’s Palace

-On a tour of the State Apartments, you will be able to see rooms in this 13th-century palace that are used for formal receptions; including the throne room.
+Between April & October, visitors are able to tour the State Apartments where guests will be able to see rooms in this 13th-century palace that are used for formal receptions; including the throne room.

 You’ll also find many frescoes, portraits, tapestries, and many family heirlooms.